-Class 4: How to assess an operations strategy using internal data and competitive intelligence?
+- Class 4: How to assess an operations strategy using internal data and competitive intelligence?
 Discuss how the concepts of operational trade-offs and competency focus relate to strategic positioning and operational efficiency and how they can be used--qualitatively and quantitatively-to evaluate a firm's operations strategy in a competitive setting.
-The class uses the Efficient Frontier framework to study the trade off between costs and other dimensions.

-Read: Read the Sugar & Spice case on ForClass and submit your responses on the platform.
-This should be done individually.
+The class uses the Efficient Frontier framework to study the trade off between costs and other dimensions. - Prepare: Read the Sugar & Spice case on ForClass and submit your responses on the platform.
+This should be done individually. - Class 5: Apply the content of classes 1-4: describe and contrast two firms' operations strategy.
+Use competitive cost analysis and trade-off curves to guide the design of a defensive strategic response based on process and resource capabilities. - Prepare: Prepare the FleetComm case on ForClass and submit your responses on the platform.
+This is a graded group submission.